 Excess of Expenditures over Appropriations in Budgeted Funds - The Academy incurred expenditures in the General Fund in excess of budgeted amounts as shown below.
-The variance did not cause the total expenditures to exceed the total budget.
+The variance did not cause the total expenditures to exceed the total budget and all variances were 10% or less.